dwavesystems/dwave-ocean-sdk/docs/ocean/ocean_sapi_access_basic.rst

 `dwave-ocean-sdk <https://github.com/dwavesystems/dwave-ocean-sdk>`_ installation.

-If you did not already do so with the :ref:`dwave setup <cli_example_setup>` command in the :ref:`dwave_setup` section, or want to make changes at a later time, you can use the :ref:`dwave config <cli_example_config>` command.
+If you did not already do so with the :ref:`dwave setup <cli_example_setup>` command in the :ref:`ocean_install_setup_env` section, or want to make changes at a later time, you can use the :ref:`dwave config <cli_example_config>` command.

 .. code-block:: bash